cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 <a name="console" />

-### C’est bien tout ça, mais vous n’auriez pas un moyen de lancer l’application par la console ?
+### All of this is fine, but you do not have a way to run the stack thru the console ?

 Et bien si !
-En utilisant la console, vous pouvez déployer un serveur LAMP :
+Using the console, you can deply a LAMP server :

 1. Allez sur le Github Cloudwatt dans le répertoire applications/bundle-trusty-lamp
 2. Cliquez sur le fichier nommé bundle-trusty-lamp.heat.yml